sagemath/docker-images/README.md

 To download and start it:

-    docker run -it sagemath/sagemath-devel
+    docker run -it sagemath/sagemath-develop

 ## Rebuilding the container

-    docker build --tag="sagemath/sagemath-devel" sagemath-devel
+    docker build --tag="sagemath/sagemath-develop" sagemath-develop

 ## sagemath/sagemath-patchbot

-This container, built on top of sagemath-devel, is meant to run instances of the [Sage patchbot](http://patchbot.sagemath.org/) running securely in a sandbox, to ensure that the untrusted code it fetches and run cannot harm the host machine.
+This container, built on top of sagemath-develop, is meant to run instances of the [Sage patchbot](http://patchbot.sagemath.org/) running securely in a sandbox, to ensure that the untrusted code it fetches and run cannot harm the host machine.